-Kohala Lighthouse is a good example of a "hot spot" that is quite hidden and not easy to access.
+Kohala Lighthouse is a good example of a “hot spot” that is quite hidden and it isn’t easy to access.
 This left reefbreak is sheltered from the NE trade winds, despite its eastern position.
 Be very careful while parking there.

-Kawaihae Harbor is the official reference point for the tide and is home to multiple reefs for beginners.
-Handfuls of right swells from W-NW.
+Kawaihae Harbor is the official reference point for the tide and it is home to multiple reefs for beginners.
+Lots of right swells from west-northwest.
 Most of the beaches are steep, narrow and covered in gray and black sand like Hapuna, the largest island.
-Ideal for bodysurfing and bodyboarding.
-The recently opened Cona Coast State Park is home to powerful, long waves that break on a coral plateau such as Maha'ilua or Makalawena (a little further on).
+They are perfect for bodysurfing and bodyboarding.
+The recently opened Cona Coast State Park is home to powerful, long waves that break on a coral plateau such as Maha’ilua or Makalawena (a little further on).

 Pinetrees is a great quality wave magnet, favoring lefts with swells of any size.
 Most of the competitions on the Kona Coast are organized around the easily controllable Kailua reefbreak along Alii Drive, the equivalent of Big Island’s Kam Haighway.